-Section 7: Absences

-Any Board Member who misses three (3) regularly scheduled consecutive Neighborhood

-Council Governing Board Meetings or, optionally, three (3) total Governing Board Meetings during any twelve (12) month period will be automatically removed from the Board.
-Board Members will be allowed two (2) excused absences during any twelve month period.
-Excused absences require email or verbal message to Council President or other Executive Committee member.

-Council Board Member absences shall be recorded in the Council's Meeting Minutes and that, upon missing the required number of Board Meetings for removal, the Council Presiding Officer shall notify the Board Member of the absences and place on the agenda the Intent to Remove the Board Member at a regular or special Board meeting whereupon the Board shall determine the validity of the absences before taking action to remove the Board Member.
+Section 7: Absences - Any Board member who misses three (3) regularly scheduled consecutive Council stakeholders/Governing Board meetings or, optionally, six (6) total Stakeholders/Governing Board meetings during any twelve (12) month period will be automatically subject to removal from the Board.
+Each Board member absence shall be recorded in the Council's meeting minutes or other manner of Council record keeping, and that, upon missing the required number of Board meetings for removal, the Council Presiding Officer shall notify the Board member of the absences and place on the agenda the removal of the Board member at a regular or special Board meeting whereupon the Board shall determine the validity of the absences before taking action to remove the Board member.
+Any regular board meeting, scheduled and noticed as per the Brown Act, shall constitute a meeting for the purpose of determining Board member attendance.